daKmoR/testing-workflow-for-web-components/README.md

 which is already pretty neat.

-So now let's go the other way and add code to `src/a11y-input.js` first before adding a test.
+So let's go the other way and add code to `src/a11y-input.js` before adding a test.
 Let's say we want to access the value of our input directly via our custom element and whenever its value is 'cat' we want to log something.

 ```js
 get value() {